dragthor/cryptojs/README.md

 I personally use CryptoJs daily to manage my passwords.
 I "dog food" it to find bugs and improve usability.
 I use this app nearly every day.
 I hope you find it useful and "good enough".

 Cross platform - macOS, Linux, and Windows.
+It's also working my Raspberry Pi 3 Model B.

 ## Tips
 * The longer the passphase the better.